intersystems-community/Reports-widgets-documentation/ZPM report/Readmy.md

 ### Name - shows the name of the application.

 ### TopName - stores the names of the 10 most popular applications.
-All other applications are designated under the name ZPM.
+All other applications are designated under the name Other.

 ### Country - shows in which country the installation was made.